 Here’s a little example from Food52:

 A cart abandonment sequence is initiated when a customer adds an item to their basket, proceeds to the checkout page, and then abandons the process after providing their email address.

-Cart abandonment can occur for various reasons, including a technical issue with the purchase, user distraction, card failure, and so on.
-However, it’s always a good idea to call out and inquire about the issue.
+Cart abandonment can occur for various reasons, including a technical issue with the purchase, user distraction, card failure, etc. However, it’s always a good idea to call out and inquire about the subject.

 To summarize, WooCommerce follow-up emails are an excellent approach to engaging your consumers and collecting your online business feedback.
 They will, however, only be effective if done correctly, as with anything else.